 His biggest plays, however, came in this last year as one of the stalwart defenders on head coach Urban Meyer's first Buckeye team.
 After Braxton Miller was sent to the hospital in the Purdue game, Goebel blocked at late third quarter field goal, which helped the Buckeyes get to overtime and eventually beat the Boilermakers to remain undefeated.
 His biggest statistical game came against Nebraska, where Goebel racked up a career-high nine tackles, helping the Buckeye defense stymie Taylor Martinez and the Cornhuskers.

 So how does this translate to a career in the NFL?
 That's the question certainly going through Goebel's head right now.
 There's no doubt he's talented, and he lived up to his prep reputation as a Mr. Football Illinois candidate while at Ohio State.
 His Pro Day results were decent, running a 5.32 40 and hitting 22 reps on the 225 lb. bench.
 That's a strong enough performance to put him in the upper-middle of the pack at his position.
-That he was able to start (and occasionally star) on a defense that included likely draft picks in Hankins, Simon, Travis Howard also speaks very highly to his abilities and motivation.
+That he was able to start (and occasionally star) on a defense that included likely draft picks in Hankins, Simon, and Travis Howard also speaks very highly to his abilities and motivation.

 Is there a team out there that is looking for a good, but not exceptional defensive tackle?
 With the current trend in NFL offenses, getting strong, fast, capable defensive linemen is a necessity rather than a desire.
 But this year has plenty of talent at that position at the top and middle of the draft.
 If Goebel is selected, it will likely be toward the tail end of the weekend, if at all.